-- 1. Evaluator provides feedback for each IDP Goal in Standard for Success Software Platform - 2.
-Educator provides evidence of progress towards each IDP goal in Standard for Success Software Platform - 3.
-In consultation with the educator, the evaluator makes changes to IDP goals or adds additional goals - 4.
-In consultation with the educator, additional training, professional development, coaching and support is added. - 5.
+- 1. Evaluator provides feedback for each IDP Goal in Stages Software Platform - 2.
+Educator provides evidence of progress towards each IDP goal in Stages Software Platform - 3.
+In consultation with the educator, the evaluator makes changes to IDP goals or add additional goals - 4.
+In consultation with the educator, additional training, professional development, coaching and support will be added. - 5.
 Any changes to the Individual Development Plan must be finalized by February 3rd.